Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/config.rst

 * **deterministic** [bool]

-   Set to true if the agent should use deterministic actions.
+   Set to true if the agent evaluation should be deterministic.
 Default is ``False``

 * **seed** [int]

-   Seed used in the randomisation in training / evaluation.
+   Seed used in the randomisation in agent training.
 Default is ``None``

 The Lay Down Config
 *******************